How to Start & Optimize Your Grocery Delivery Business

 You must always be optimizing because delivery businesses are full of variables.

 Order volumes and product demands change.
 Just 12 months ago, in-store grocery shopping still reigned supreme.
-Now, more than 50% of consumers say they have purchased groceries online in the last year.
-The exponential growth in delivery demand was catapulted by COVID-19, but consumers like Katrina Caringi say they will continue using grocery delivery even after social distancing restrictions have been lifted, citing convenience as a major incentive.
+Now, more than 50% of consumers say they have purchased groceries online in the last year, whether from a desktop or mobile app.
+The exponential growth in demand for delivery of groceries was catapulted by COVID-19, but consumers like Katrina Caringi say they will continue using grocery delivery even after social distancing restrictions have been lifted, citing convenience as a major incentive.

 Planning and scheduling needs shift.
 Employees take vacations, demand fluctuates, and vehicles need downtime for servicing and maintenance.
 So, you can’t use the same schedule every week or even every month.